mhibio/Instargram_f4f_check/README.md

 # Instagram_f4f_check
-Check your Instargram Follwer and Follweing with python instaloader only `python3`
+Check your Instargram Follower and following with python instaloader only `python3`

 ## Setting